python-unsam/Programacion_en_Python_UNSAM/Notas/03_Mas_Python/01_205Collections.md

 ### Commentary: collections module

-The `collections` module is one of the most useful library modules in all of Python.
+The `collections` module is one of the most useful biblioteca modules in all of Python.
 In fact, we could do an extended tutorial on just that.
 However, doing so now would also be a distraction.
 For now, put `collections` on your list of bedtime reading for later.